UNICEF: fighting for every child

 How can you get involved?

-On UNICEF’s Voices of Youth website you can find out how other young people are getting involved, learn about the issues that affect young people and join discussions.
+On UNICEF’s Voices of Youth website you can find out how other young people are getting involved, learn about the issues that effect young people and join discussions.